 If the customer And the program is Then the treatment is Borrows money (includes purchases made on credit) All programs Excluded.
 Payments received from a reverse mortgage All programs Excluded.
 Lends money and receives repayment of the loan • ALTCS Excluded.
-SSI-MAO • MSP • Adult The part of payment toward the principal is excluded.
-Caretaker Relative Interest paid on the lean is Pregnant Woman Interest paid on the loan is counted as unearned income.
-Child KidsCare home property to cash and are not considered income. --
+SSI-MAO • MSP Adult The part of payment toward the principal is excluded.
+Caretaker Relative Pregnant Woman Interest paid on the loan is counted as unearned income.
+Child KidsCare conversion of a resource from equity in home property to cash and are not considered income. considered income.

-Term Definition Reverse mortgage A special type of agreement that allows a home owner, age 62 or older, to borrow against the value of the equity of his or her home.
+Term Definition Reverse mortgage A special type of agreement that allows a home owner, age 62 or older, to borrow against the value of the equity of his or he home.
 NOTE All payments received from a reverse mortgage represent the